hacdias/eagle/README.md

 1. X
 2. X
 4. Remove Micropub service
-5. Create basic auth protected endpoints for:
+5. Create endpoints for:
-   1. Creation (uses archetypes and allows to set URL as well as syndication)
+   1. Creation / edition
-   2. Edition
+   2. Deletion
-   3. Deletion
+6. Protect endpoints with basic auth
-6. Streamline webmentions into a new format.
+7. Streamline webmentions into a new format.
 Store in data (?) folder, path based - call them interactions.
 Cleanup format.
-7. Improve current search functionality and endpoint
+8. Improve current search functionality and endpoint
    1. Allow more personalization on the website
    2. Allow the URL to indicate what we are searching
-8. Stop relying on GoodReads for my reading section.
+9. Stop relying on GoodReads for my reading section.
 Streamline reads file and make it easy to edit by myself (add custom link possibility for reviews).
-9. Improve bookmarks section using posts again.
+10. Improve bookmarks section using posts again.
 Format: /bookmarks/{slug}.
 Show them table like.
 Allow for search.
-10. CLI for local management.
+11. CLI for local management.
-11. Solve newsletter/goodbye and thanks
+12. Solve newsletter/goodbye and thanks
-12. X
+13. X

 ### Notes